JoshAtticus/Takko/README.md

-# Octavia
+# Takko
-Source code for the not-so-friendly chatbot, "Octavia".
-A fork of the "MeowyMod" bot, inspired by the [Octavia chat bot on Scratch.](https://scratch.mit.edu/projects/402821371/)
+This is the Takko source code.
+Takko is based on Octavia, a bot by MikeDEV.

 # 💡 Let's chat! 💡
-Simply mention @Octavia in Meower and start chatting!
-Commands are listed below, or can be accessed by using `@Octavia help`.
+Simply mention @Takko in Meower and start chatting!
+Commands are listed below, or can be accessed by using `@Takko help`.

 # 📦 Dependencies 📦
 * 🐍 Python >=3.11